ZZZCal/LIterature/formal_idea.md

-# ML has been used for properties:
+# ML used for properties:

-> 1. Bond Dissociation Energy
+## I. COF band gap

+> No readily available database of band gaps for COFs.
+> COFs are potential

+Ideal: train set